Aravind-Adhith/Turtle_Sim_Lawnmover/README.md

 # TURTLE_SIM_LAWNMOVER
-## A basic ROS Project to perform a Lawnmover patter in Turtlesim
+## A basic ROS Project to perform a Lawnmover pattern in Turtlesim Environment

 It consists of 3 files :